mcgregorsa/ticket-lifecycle/README.md

 <h3>Ticket 1: Online Banking System Down</h3>

 - Sign in as a User Karen Tyrell on the osTicket Support Center site ans click "Open a New Ticket".
-  - Select the Help Topic as "Report a Problem"
+  - Select the Help Topic as "Report a Problem".
-  - Fill in the "Issue Summary" formfield and a description in the textfield below it. (see image.)
+  - Fill in the "Issue Summary" formfield and a description in the textfield below it per the image.
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>